I remember first holding you, so tiny in my arms.

 But I guess I knew that from the start.

-If I still had you now to talk, share secrets, laugh and cry
+If I still had you now to talk with, share secrets with, laugh, and cry

-I would not be here now thinking: Why did you have to die?
+I would not be here now thinking: Why?
+Why did you have to die?

 Now, I’m not by any means a theologian, a preacher, or a Bible teacher.
 I’m just a layman, a simple woman of faith, with a finite mind trying to serve an Infinite God.
 I know that it rains on the just and unjust (Matt.
 5:45); bad things do happen to good people.

 If I am to be honest, I don’t always understand the mind of God.
 Howbeit, I purpose in my heart to trust Him!
-And if I am to be truthful, yes, my heart does have a few unanswered questions.
-On occasions, in my journey of life I have meltdowns, wallow in self-pity, and find myself clouded by doubts and fears.
-However, because of His steadfast love and His unfathomable mercy for me, I thank God that I don’t remain in that state of mind!
+And if I am to be truthful, yes, to this day my heart does have a few unanswered questions.
+On occasions, in my journey of life, I have meltdowns, wallow in self-pity, and find myself clouded by doubts and fears.
+However, because of His steadfast love and His unfathomable mercy for me, I thank God that I don’t have to remain in that state of mind!

 You see, I am a work in progress.

-In memory of my sister who prematurely passed away 50 years ago by a hit-and-run driver.
+In memory of my sister who prematurely passed away 53 years ago by a hit-and-run driver.
 (To learn more of her story, click here.)
-She would have been ten years older than my first-born!
-I had to say goodbye to her when I was nine, just a month after she turned two years old.
+She would have been ten years older than my first-born daughter!
+I had to say goodbye to my little sister when I was nine, just a month after she turned two years old.
 I remember so much pain and suffering as a child back then.
 In retrospect, I believe God may have spared her from something worse.
-I look forward to the Blessed Hope that one day we will embrace one another once again.
+I look forward to the Blessed Hope that some day we will embrace one another once again.
 She will not return to me, but I will go to her one day.
+(II Sam 12:23).
 And we will NEVER have to be apart.